Azure/azure-iot-sdk-csharp/provisioning/device/samples/solutions/BestPracticeSampleX509/readme.md

 ## Objective

-This doc demonstrates a real-world example to help you get started with building your own custom IoT cloud solution with X.509 certificate-based authentication.
-See [here](https://learn.microsoft.com/en-us/azure/iot-dps/concepts-service#Authentication-mechanism) to review available attestation mechanisms.
+This document demonstrates a real-world example to help you get started with building your own custom IoT cloud solution with X.509 certificate-based authentication.
+See [here](https://learn.microsoft.com/azure/iot-dps/concepts-service#attestation-mechanism) to review available attestation mechanisms.

 ## Example

-Company-X is a manufacturing company that wants to manage various types of products remotely.
+Contoso is a manufacturing company that wants to manage various types of products remotely.

-The business needs of Company-X are -
+The business needs of Contoso are:

-- provision devices securely at scale
+- Provision devices securely at scale.
-- group devices by production line
+- Group devices by production line.
-- collect data from devices
+- Collect data from devices.
-- manage and monitor devices remotely (e.g., controlling the temperature of a thermostat)
+- Manage and monitor devices remotely (e.g., controlling the temperature of a thermostat).

 ## Recommended Solution